Tips to increase your proficiency in Microsoft Word

 To turn on the Reveal Formatting Pane, press SHIFT-F1.
 You'll see the pane at the right edge of your screen.
 Now, if you need to make changes to the Font, Paragraph, or Section, you can click a blue link and instantly go to the modify area.

 Normal.dotm Template File

-if the normal.dotm file in Word is the cause of problems, rename or delete it.
+If the normal.dotm file in Word is the cause of problems, rename or delete it.
 When Word is restarted, normal.dotm will be recreated.
-However, the normal.dotm does save personal preferences such as Custom Styles, Margins, and a few others.
+However, the normal.dotm does save personal preferences such as Custom Styles, Margins, and a few other objects.
 Deleting the normal.dotm will result in these settings being lost.
 No problem for most Word users, as they can reset their margins - the most frequently changed setting.

-So, a better way to find the normal.dotm in Windows 7 or later is to click start (7), or Windows Key, R (7, 8.1, 10) and type the following:
+So, a better way to find the normal.dotm in Windows is to press the Windows Key, R and type the following:

 This will open the folder that contains the normal.dotm file for the currently logged in user.
 This prevents the accidental deletion of another user's normal.dotm.
 Just remember: When Word is restarted, a new normal.dotm is created, but not saved until you make a change (e.g. set margins) or exit Word.
+You can also hold the SHIFT key while you save the document to force the normal.dotm to save.
 One other type of file that can be safely deleted is any file that begins with a tilde (~), as it is a temporary file that was leftover from a previous instance of Word.
 These can cause problems when trying to open a file with the same name (Less the tilde).